 Our listed executives are all extremely successful business executives.
 They are very busy.
 They are very experienced and know all the tricks...

-You’ll want to focus on how you can help them (and help yourself) save time.
+Focusing on how you can help them (and help yourself) will save everyone's time.

 Real life examples